ddugovic/wordplay/README.md

     wordplay persiangulf

-Anagram the string "persiangulf" .
+Anagram the string `persiangulf`.

     wordplay anagramming -lx

-Print the list of words from the wordlist that can be spelled by using the letters from the word "anagramming".
-A letter may not be used more often than the number of times it occurs in the word "anagramming".
+Print the list of words from the wordlist that can be spelled by using the letters from the word `anagramming`.
+A letter may not be used more often than the number of times it occurs in the word `anagramming`.
 No anagrams are generated.

     wordplay tomservocrow -n3m8